Nicqu/AudioNoteAI/README.md

 To deploy Audio Note AI locally, follow these steps:

 1. Make sure you have Node.js and npm installed on your machine.
-2. Navigate to the project directory: `/home/nico/git/nicqu/AudioNoteAI/`.
+2. Navigate to the project directory.
 3. Run the following command to start the development server:

 ```bash